Economic policy of the Biden administration

-The economic policy of the Joe Biden administration, colloquially named Bidenomics, is characterized by relief measures and vaccination efforts to address the COVID-19 pandemic, investments in infrastructure, and strengthening the safety net, funded by tax increases on higher-income individuals and corporations.
-Other goals include: increasing the national minimum wage and expanding worker training; narrowing income inequality; expanding access to affordable healthcare; and forgiveness of student loan debt.
+The economic policy of the Joe Biden administration, colloquially known as Bidenomics (a portmanteau of Biden and economics), is characterized by relief measures and vaccination efforts to address the COVID-19 pandemic, investments in infrastructure, and strengthening the social safety net, funded by tax increases on higher-income individuals and corporations.
+Other goals include increasing the national minimum wage and expanding worker training, narrowing income inequality, expanding access to affordable healthcare, and forgiveness of student loan debt.
 The March 2021 enactment of the American Rescue Plan to provide relief from the economic impact of the COVID-19 pandemic was the first major element of the policy.
-Biden's Infrastructure Investment and Jobs Act was signed into law in November 2021 and contains about $550 billion in additional investment.
-His Inflation Reduction Act was enacted in August 2022.
+Biden's Infrastructure Investment and Jobs Act was signed into law in November 2021 and contains about $550 billion in additional investment, to repair infrastructure like roads, bridges and water pipes and expand passenger rail and broadband.
+Biden signed two additional major pieces of longer-term economic legislation to boost semiconductor investments and public basic research, and expand green energy and health insurance subsidies.

-Biden's first year in office saw strong growth in real GDP, wages, employment, and stock market returns, coupled with an increase in inflation.
+The first year of the Biden presidency (2021) saw strong growth in real GDP, wages, employment, stock market returns, and household net worth, coupled with an increase in inflation, as the economy recovered from the pandemic recession of 2020.
+During 2022–2023, the unemployment rate averaged 3.6%.
+By April 2024, the unemployment rate had remained below 4.0% for the longest sustained period since 1953.
+Monthly job creation averaged a robust 402,000 from inauguration through February 2024, or 273,000 from June 2022, when the pre-pandemic jobs level was regained.
+However, past this point unemployment continued to increase to 4.3% in July 2024.
+Inflation increased up to 9.0% (measured vs. a year earlier) in June 2022, then began falling.
+By June 2023 inflation was 3.1% and remained around that level through June 2024.
+As of November 2024, the inflation rate was 2.7%, with rent price increases contributing roughly half.
+While inflation was similar to peer countries, the U.S. has outgrown its peers.
+The Federal Reserve rapidly raised a key interest rate from March 2022 until August 2023, and is expected to lower interest rates in the second half of 2024.
+The stock market repeatedly broke record highs in 2024.